ALIEN LIGHTS, THOMAS STREET 6.51am

 In front of me was Rambo’s a well known tattoo parlour, where for years people have come to have their bodies changed with pictures.
 Across High Street is Shudehill Bus Station, ascribed the title “modern transport hub” by city planners, where people come to be taken somewhere else.

-COPYRIGHT BELONGS TO SIMON BUCKLEY PHOTOGRAPHER.
-NOT TO BE USED FOR COMMERCIAL GAIN OR BE PRINTED.
+COPYRIGHT BELONGS TO SIMON BUCKLEY / NOT QUITE LIGHT – NOT TO BE USED FOR COMMERCIAL GAIN OR BE PRINTED.

 ALL USEAGE MUST BE ACKNOWLEDGED